viktorpenelski/evtconf/README.md

 * Figure out QR code installation of the app

 ### IMPROVEMENTS:
+* SHOW ERROR if no internet connection instead of app crash

 * if URL is invalid, do not launch WebView from any element
 * pause traffic from twitch chat once not in focus
 * profile app to make sure it is